benjamindraper1996/CI_PP1_MyRigs/README.md

 <img src="documentation/user-story-testing/user-story-14.JPG">
 </details>

-15. As the site owner, I want the users to be able to contact us easily.
+15. As the company owner, I want the users to be able to contact us easily.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|